PET scan

 Before the test

-You will have an injection of radioactive sugar into your veins, usually in your arm.
-You will have to wait for around an hour for the sugar to travel around your body.
-You might like to bring earphones so you can listen to music while you’re waiting.
+- You will have to wait for around an hour for the sugar to travel around your body.
+You will be asked to lie still and try to relax during this time.

-About an hour after the injection, you will have a scan.
-You will lie on a table which moves through a scanning ring.
-You will be asked to stay still during the scan.
-The radioactive sugar shows up where the cancer cells are, so your doctor can see if the cancer has spread to other tissues and organs.
+- The radioactive sugar shows up where the cancer cells are, so your doctor can see if the cancer has spread to other tissues and organs.

 How long does it take?